stclib/STC/README.md

 - **Fully type safe** - Avoids error-prone casting of container types and elements back and forth from the containers.
 - **Uniform API** - Methods to ***construct***, ***initialize***, ***iterate*** and ***destruct*** have a uniform and intuitive usage across the various containers.
 - **Small footprint** - Small source code and generated executables.
 The executable from the above example with six different containers is *26 kb in size* compiled with TinyC.
 - **Dual mode compilation** - By default it is a simple header-only library with inline and static methods only, but you can easily switch to create a traditional library with shared symbols, without changing existing source files.
-See below how-to.
+See next how-to.

 Usage
 -----